florencemezino/i-am-florence/README.md

 * Be GDPR compliant by including a pop-up allowing all new visitors to the website to approve or deny the processing of their personal data. (relevant for the Contact page / contact form)
 * Portfolio : "Like button" trigger data collection
 * Progress bar is in motion when opening the expertise page
+* Add a modal/pop notification to contact form  confirm that the message has ben sent

 ## Technologie Used